Fixing the booking Friction in On-Demand Home Services

 Users found it easier to compare services and appreciated seeing prices up front—it made booking feel more straightforward.
 Some were confused by the time slot selection, so I reorganized the layout to highlight available times and added quick tips.
 Each round of testing helped refine the flow before moving to high-fidelity designs.

-To validate feedback from usability testing, I used Attention Insight’s predictive AI-powered eye-tracking tool to analyze how users visually engaged with the booking form.
-During testing, several participants mentioned they weren’t sure if their selections were impacting the total cost.
-This prompted a closer look at how attention was distributed across the interface.
+To validate usability testing feedback, I used Attention Insight’s AI eye-tracking tool to analyze how users interacted with the booking form.
+Several users said they were unsure if their selections affected the total price.

-The heatmaps confirmed that most attention was drawn to the pricing summary and availability section, while important interactive elements—like cleaning type and room selection—were largely overlooked.
-This validated the need to improve visual hierarchy.
-Based on these insights, I adjusted the layout and styling to make service selection more prominent and guide users more clearly through each step.
+The heatmaps showed most attention on the pricing summary and availability, while key inputs like cleaning type and room selection were often missed.
+This confirmed the need for better visual hierarchy.
+I adjusted the layout and styling to make service selection more prominent and guide users more clearly through the flow.

 Attention Map